bhushanthapa/Responsive_beta/README.md

 # Responsive_beta
-just for understanding how responsiove works
+just for understanding how responsiove works..
+<a href= "https://bhushanthapa.github.io/Responsive_beta/">Click me </a>